 Peel onion and garlic and chop coarsely.
 Cut ginger into small chunks.
-Halve the chilli and scrape out the seeds.
+Halve the chili and scrape out the seeds.
 Chop it up coarsely.
-Put onion, garlic, ginger and chilli into a blender and puree to a paste.
+Put onion, garlic, ginger and chili into a blender and puree to a paste.
 Wash tomato and cut into small chunks.

 Heat 2 tbsp of oil in a medium pan over medium heat and add the dried chilli.
 Fry chilli until it begins to brown.
 Add onion-paste and let fry, stirring, for about 2 minutes, until the raw onion-smell evaporates.

 Add tomato, chilli powder, coriander and mango pickles to the pan and let fry for another 2 minutes.
 Add ground nuts and fry for 2 minutes more, then add the spice mix from above (step 2)